iVantage/angular-ivh-treeview/README.md

 ### Validate on Startup

-`ivh.treeview` tries not to assume control of your model any more than necessary.
-It does provide the ability (opt-in) to validate your tree data on startup.
-Use `ivh-treeview-validate="true"` at the attribute level or set the `validate` property in `ivhTreeviewOptionsProvider` to get this behavior.
+`ivh.treeview` will not assume control of your model on startup if you do not want it to.
+You can opt out of validation on startup by setting `ivh-treeview-validate="false"` at the attribute level or by globally setting the `validate` property in `ivhTreeviewOptionsProvider`.

 ***Demo***: [Default selected state and validate on startup](http://jsbin.com/pajeze/2/edit)